ebukaeze/expens/README.md

 # Expens

-## _A voice automated web app which helps to track and analyze income and expenses of user_
+## _A voice automated web app which helps to track and analyze budgets of user_

 - Powered by
 - ![N|Solid](https://d33wubrfki0l68.cloudfront.net/1e70457a60b0627de6ab966f1e0a40cf56f465f5/b4144/img/logo-speechly-colors.svg)